 Stick with it — A number of factors can improve the chances of sticking with an exercise program long-term, including:

-- Follow up regularly with a healthcare provider, such as a physical therapist or personal trainer, to provide encouragement and to make adjustments to the regimen
+●Following up regularly with a health care provider, such as a physical therapist or personal trainer, to provide encouragement and make adjustments to the regimen

 Exercise in a supervised setting may improve the chances of continuing long term, compared with unsupervised, home-based programs.
 However, people who are self-motivated and exercise at home may enjoy the benefits of equal effectiveness, lower costs, and more convenience.

 Information on general exercise can be found elsewhere.
-(See "Patient information: Exercise (Beyond the Basics)".)
+(See "Patient education: Exercise (Beyond the Basics)".)